-11. What is your ratio of guards to detainees?
+11. What is the ratio of guards to detainees?
 Is this ratio the proper mix for you to perform your mission?
 If not, what are the shortfalls?
 Why are their shortfalls?
 How do these shortfalls impact your mission?
-(1.1, 1.2, 1.3, 2.1, 3.1, 4.1r FM 3-19.40, paragraphs 3-38 thru 3-39.
-METT-TC.
-Forward CPs are needed when a brigade conducts an offensive operation and is likely to take captives.
-When a maneuver brigade has an MP platoon in direct support (DS), MP teams set up and operate forward CPs.
+(1.1, 1.2, 1.3, 2.1, 3.1, 4.1) FM 3-19.40, paragraphs 3-38 thru 3-39.
 A brigade without an MP platoon in DS sets up and operates its own forward CPs The number of MP teams needed to operate a forward CP is based on the number of captives expected and METT-TC.
 The projected number of captives is based on mission analysis and intelligence estimates conducted by the brigade Intelligence Officer (US Army) (S2).
-Division forward CPs are mobile: they can be set up, exoanded

-12. What is the number of personnel needed to maintain security for the detainees until they are processed to a higher collection point?
-(1.1, 1.7) METT-TC at unit level.
-AR 190-47, para 11-3(4)(a), Guard requirements for prisoners being transported outside an ACS facility, by means of foot, motor vehicle, or aircraft (other than AIREVAC or U.S. Marshals Service aircraft) are as follows:
+Division forward CPs are mobile; they can be set up, expanded, and relocated quickly as the tactical situation warrants.
+AR 190-47, paragrpah 11-3(4)(a), Guard requirements for prisoners being transported outside an ACS facility, by means of foot, motor vehicle, or aircraft (other than AIREVAC or U.S. Marshals Service aircraft) are as follows:

 (a) Trained correctional, military police or security personnel: Under maximum custody circumstances, there will be one guard per restrained prisoner and two unarmed guards or one armed guard per unrestrained prisoner.
 Under medium custody circumstances, there will be one guard per five prisoners.
 In minimum custody circumstances there will be one guard per ten prisoners.
-Trustee guards will be determined by the ACS facility commander. (b) Non-correctional personnel: It is required that at least one guard be a SGT or above who is equal or senior to prisoners in a pretrial status.
+Trustee guards will be determined by the ACS facility commander.

+(b) Non-correctional personnel: It is required that at least one guard be a SGT or above who is equal or senior to prisoners in a pretrial status.
 Under maximum custody circumstances, prisoners will have two guards per prisoner.
 In medium custody